Traveling solo questions answered – F.A.Q’s

 A: Short: It can be, depends on yourself.

-Q: Do other travelers make fun that you’re traveling alone?
+Q: Will other travelers make fun of me traveling by myself?

 Q: Is there any sites or apps I can use to connect with other solo travelers going to the same destination as me?